-Contracts can be very scary things.
+Contracts can be terrifying things.
 People often sign their names without reading through the text in detail and end up agreeing to things they really shouldn’t.
-Some of the stipulations of a contract may only come into effect years later and many individuals are blindsided by the restrictions that they are suddenly beholden to.
+Some of the stipulations of a contract may only come into effect years later and many individuals are blindsided by the restrictions to which they are suddenly beholden.
 A prime example of this phenomenon can be seen in the form of Restraints of Trade.
-These regulations are not uncommon in modern-day contracts but many people are still hazy on the rules surrounding them.
+These regulations are not uncommon in modern-day contracts but many people are still hazy about the rules surrounding them.
 So what do you need to know?
 What is a Restraint of Trade?
 When does it become Unreasonable and What does the Law say about all this?
 What is the Law on Restraint of Trade?

 A Restraint of Trade is a fairly common element usually found in employment contracts that seeks to protect the interests of the employer by restricting the work that may be done by the employee following their departure from the company or by limiting their disclosure and/or use of confidential information.
 In certain scenarios, Restraints of Trade can also apply to shareholders.

 Perhaps the easiest way to understand these Trade Restrictions is through simplified examples.

 - A managing director of a company who has developed an intimate knowledge of the inner workings of the business alongside an understanding of their long and short-term goals may be restricted from working for a rival business within the same city for a period of a year following their departure from the company.

 - A person working for a popular beverage corporation may be restricted from sharing the secret recipe used to create the beverage as this is considered confidential information.

 Of course, these restrictions will vary wildly depending on the business that you work for and the contractual obligations that you agree to.
 But don’t these limitations on trade seem kind of unconstitutional?